What is brand monitoring?

 With 430 million monthly active users, Reddit is one of the web’s biggest platforms, but its value as a source of sentiment analysis is often overlooked in brand monitoring efforts.

 Similarly, we recommend putting question-and-answer platform Quora on your radar.
-Do that, and answering any brand-related questions you can legitimately get involved with can become a key part of your SEO and content marketing strategy.
+Do that, and answering any brand-related questions you can legitimately get involved with can become a key part of your SEO and content marketing strategies.

 Review sites and aggregators